avera1988/Genome_Assembly_lecture/Doc/installingSoftwareBioconda.md

 conda config --add channels conda-forge
 ```

-Now we can create and environment and install all programs we will use: fastqc, trim-galore, idba, spades and BUSCO, in that particular environment with the following command:
+Now we can create and environment and install all software we will use: fastqc, trim-galore, idba, spades and BUSCO, in that particular environment using the following command:

 ```console
 $ conda create -n GenomeAssemblyModule -c bioconda -c conda-forge fastqc trim-galore idba spades busco=4.1.4